clairecoffey/clairecoffey.github.io/index.md

 ## <center>Teaching</center>
 - <b> Artificial Intelligence: Theory, Responsibility, and Sustainability (2023):</b> I co-designed and delivered this course for high school students.
 My sections focused on on AI for sustainable development, climate change, and AI in the Global South.
 - <b> MPhil Population Health Sciences (2023):</b> Teaching assistant on the Advanced Statistics for Epidemiology module.
-- <b> High school/GCSE/A-Level Computer Science (2017-2022):</b> Perssonalised tutoring for GCSE and A-Level; teaching computer science in schools years 7-13.
+- <b> High school Computer Science (2017-2022):</b> Personalised tutoring for GCSE and A-Level; teaching computer science in schools years 7-13.

 ## <center>Personal Interests</center>
 I am a member of [Clare Hall Choir](https://www.clarehall.cam.ac.uk/music/).
 Elsewhere, I have been a soloist, lead vocalist, backing vocalist, and chorister in genres ranging from rock to classical!

 I co-founded the [University of Cambridge Allotment Society](https://cam-uni-allotment.github.io/), where we built a community to grow fruit and vegetables sustainably, as well as donating to local charities.
 This included writing grant applications for funding, managing the day-to-day running of the allotment, and social media management.

-I adore travelling, especially exploring nature and sustainable travel.
-My other hobbies include hiking, dancing (ex-UK freestyle display team), yoga, digital art (freelance digital artist/graphic designer), and photography.
+I adore travelling, especially exploring nature.
+My other hobbies include hiking, dancing (ex-UK freestyle display team), yoga, digital art (freelance digital artist), and photography.
 I also train in [Kung Fu](https://www.fwckungfu.com/) and row in [Clare Hall Boat Club](https://www.clarehall.cam.ac.uk/chbc/), where I am social secretary.